Car Insurance Calculator: Estimate Your Car Insurance Cost

 Raising your deductible can save you money.
 But make sure to choose a deductible you can easily afford to pay after an emergency.

-Some states have higher insurance costs than others.
+Some states have higher insurance estimates than others.
 This can be because of more road traffic, uninsured drivers or severe weather events.
 You'll also typically pay more if you live in a city because of higher accident and crime rates.

 Drivers with poor credit pay more for car insurance in most states.